1. About alendronic acid

 8. Cautions with other medicines

-There are some medicines that may interfere with the way alendronic acid works.
+Some medicines can affect the way alendronic acid works.

 Tell your doctor if you're taking: